fmendozaro/RESTaurant/finish-the-project.md

 - Clean up the code

-    You'll notice there is some duplicated code in our ads DAO and our users DAO.
+    You'll notice there is some duplicated code in our reservations DAO and our users DAO.
 How could you create an abstraction for this?

 - Dynamic navbar